samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

   a.
 Training a NP-SG model with some corpus (we use a chunk of wiki9).
 The larger this corpus the better it is.\
   b.
 Using the embeddings from step 1, for any downstream task e.g. we train a DAN model for SST-fine data

-5. To test the setup set n=1000, test=True.
+5. To test the pipeline set n=1000, test=True.

 6. To run a complete experiement run the following three scripts:\
   a. `python3 data_prep.py`\